dg5lp/FT8-Helper-2.6.1/README.md

 - Repeat RR73 if no closing 73 received.
 Warning if no colsing 73 received.
 - Skip-Tx1: calls stations with report instead of QRA-grid.
 - CQ=73.
 When in split-mode, the Helper can call stations sending 73 or RR73.
+- Prompt call list for preferred handling the listed stations
 - Comfortable set-up of all parameter
 - Easy installation
 - WSJT-X can start with the -rig-name argument